Wellbeing

 Chocolate

 Everyone loves a bit of chocolate right?
 Well, despite the calories, it could be better for you than you realise.
 Chocolate is rich in mood-boosting substances such as caffeine, theobromine, and N-acylethanolamine (a substance chemically similar to cannabinoids that have been linked to improved mood).
+Small amounts of dark chocolate, in particular, each day, could help to improve your memory, cognition and cardio-metabolic health (BBC, 2021).

 Although sugar contains calories that when eating in excess can lead to weight gain, a little sugar can boost your mood as it provides an instant source of fuel for the brain.